Business Incentives for Foreign Investors in Singapore

 - Food science and technology.

 The Enterprise Development Grant (EDG) helps Singapore businesses grow and innovate.
-The grant helps fund 70 percent of the project costs.
-However, from September 30, 2021, to March 31, 2022, the support level will be enhanced to 80 percent.
+The grant helps fund 50 percent of the project costs from April 1, 2023 until March 31, 2026.

 The grant supports projects under three pillars: